stafwag/blog/source/_posts/2018-09-08-dns-privacy-with-stubby-part1-gnulinux.markdown

 On this site you'll find also the [DNS Privacy Daemon - Stubby](https://dnsprivacy.org/wiki/display/DP/DNS+Privacy+Daemon+-+Stubby) that let's you send your DNS request over TLS to an alternative DNS provider.
 You should use a DNS provider that you trust and has a no logging policy.  [quad9](https://www.quad9.net/), [cloudflare](https://www.cloudflare.com/learning/dns/what-is-1.1.1.1/) and google dns are well-known alternative dns providers.
 At [https://dnsprivacy.org/wiki/display/DP/DNS+Privacy+Test+Servers](https://dnsprivacy.org/wiki/display/DP/DNS+Privacy+Test+Servers) you can find a few other options.

-You'll find my journey to setup Stubby on a few operation systems I use (or I'm force to use) ...
+You'll find my journey to setup Stubby on a few operation systems I use (or I'm force to use) below ...

 ## GNU/Linux